-Command Description dir [/all] [filesystem:][filename] Display a list of files on a file system. show file systems Display more information about each of the files on a file system. show file information file-url Display information about a specific file. show file descriptors Display a list of open file descriptors.
-File descriptors are the internal representations of open files.
+Command Description dir [/all] [filesystem:][filename] Display a list of files on a file system. show file systems Display more information about each of the files on a file system. show file information file-url Display information about a specific file. show file descriptors w file descriptors Display a list of open file descriptors.
+File descriptors are the internal representation of open files.
 You can use this command to see if another user has a file open.